Alionus6783/ElvUI_SLE_WoTLK/README.md

 # Shadow & Light
-CREATED BY DarthPredator & Repooc, this is a fork for personal use for WoTLK DO NOT EXPECT THIS TO WORK PERFECTLY, built from SLE/dev & in progress of porting and working out errors
+CREATED BY DarthPredator & Repooc, this is a fork for personal use for WoTLK - Hobby project as i've temporarily just messed around with profile importing and have most of what i need in game, but ill still try and port the sle specific features over
+DO NOT EXPECT THIS TO WORK PERFECTLY, built from SLE/dev & in progress of porting and working out errors

 **NOTE: THIS IS NOT ELVUI**